herbsonsilva/aws-eb-java-example/README.md

 That's all folk!

-## :page_facing_up: Licença | License
+## :page_facing_up: Licença

+Este projeto está sob a licença MIT.
+Consulte [LICENÇA](https://github.com/herbsonsilva/aws-eb-java-example/blob/master/LICENSE) para obter mais informações.

 This project is under the MIT license.
-See the [LICENSE](https://github.com/herbsonsilva/aws-eb-java-example/blob/master/LICENSE) for more information.
+See the [LICENSE](LICENSE) for more information.

 ---